casebeer/audiogen/README.rst

 Audiogen
 ========

-The ``audiogen`` module provides time domain audio processing tools using Python generators.
+The ``audiogen`` package provides time domain audio processing tools using Python generators.

 This makes some types of audio sample generation and processing pretty